Home » Blog » Music Teachers Tips » Developing Advocacy » 8 Actionable Steps to Build Music Advocacy in the Elementary Grades

 Do you need help building support for your music program?
 Don’t miss these actionable steps to build music advocacy in the elementary grades.

-At the start of my teaching career, I was more than a little isolated.
+As a beginning teacher, I was isolated.
 I had moved to a new community and did not have a good support system yet.
-There was no such thing as an online community where I could search for advice or support.
+Online communities where I could search for advice or support did not yet exist.

 Because I taught in a small school system, I was the only elementary music teacher in the district.
-But, I had a wise, unofficial mentor in Sue, our elementary P.E. teacher.
+But I had a wise unofficial mentor in our elementary P.E. teacher.

 When I arrived, the elementary music program was floundering and there was little if any parental or community support for the program.
 With a meager two years of experience under my belt, I was in pretty deep.